vsanc1/bcog200-final-project/README.md

 CHECKIN-2:
 hello!

 -Documentation file: So, my project is pretty much the same.
+I have created a window with a nice background and the paddles.
+I am going to use pygame for my project.
+I am going to add a function for the ball, and a function that allows the ball to bounce off of the paddles.
 I have decided to add background music and sound effects when the paddle hits the ball, which will probably be implemented into the game loop function and then the paddle/ball hit loop function (which I have not created yet).
 There will still be a power up function which increases paddle length and speed.
 I will have to make a function to connect the W S and up and down arrow keys to control both paddles.

 -Test file: You can test the file by running it in your terminal.
 A screen should show up with two paddles, which you will be able to control with keys in the future.